nathanieljholmes/nathanieljholmes/README.md

 ### :star:Hello!:star:

 #### My name is Nathaniel Holmes!
 *I am a freelance developer who loves to create, not just code!
 I find that building strong connections with others really brings out the skills that matter the most!
-I'm an avid learner by the way,so feel free to share your wisdom and expertise!*
+I'm an avid learner by the way, so feel free to share your wisdom and expertise!*